-- replacing service level agreements with previous asset owners (e.g. Councils) with internal staff appointments; - negotiating a single enterprise bargaining agreement (refer below) to standardise work conditions; and - developing and refining the structure of the organisation and recruiting the necessary resources.
+- replacing service level agreements with previous asset owners (e.g. Councils) with internal staff appointments; - negotiating a single enterprise bargaining agreement (refer below) to standardise work conditions; and - developing and refining the structure of the organisation and recruiting the necessary resources

 Seqwater has also substantially completed its procurement arrangements for external resources, including consultants and contractors.
 Seqwater continues to outsource many maintenance activities for its assets, usually with local suppliers.
-In most cases suppliers were providing similar services to the previous asset owner, and Seqwater has retained these contractors to ensure continuity in asset performance and retention of asset knowledge.
+Seqwater has recently gone to market for a panel for maintenance services providers and is currently finalising the awarding of contracts.